b3n-byte/CS/documentation/ListMethods.md

 1 = number_first and
 list.remove(number_first) --- python removes 1 from the list, bear in mind that 1 could be in the list more than once- python will stop after finding the first 1

+list.sort(reverse=True) --- if the list was lowercase letters, this would return the list in the opposite of alaphebetical order (and permenently change it)

+print(sorted(list)) --- this would print the list in alphabetical order but not store the list as this new order

+list.reverse() --- reverses the order of a list

+len(list) --- finds the length of a list (starting from 1)